 Babyproofing at this stage was a breeze, as there were no stairs to gate and only three cabinet doors to lock.
 Our baby-proofing budget was about $25.

-Our murphy bed doubles as our dining table during the day, which also forces us to actually make the bed… something I have a love/hate relationship with at 6:00 a.m.
+Our murphy bed, the work horse of our minimalist living lifestyle, doubles as our dining table during the day, which also forces us to actually make the bed… something I have a love/hate relationship with at 6:00 a.m.

 Our den became our office/hobby room.